dcnicku/wti-brent-cointegration/README.md

 expensive one, in the proportion to the hedge ratio.
 If crude rises, both move together and largely cancel the position is a trade on the gap.

-**Why cointegration and not correlation.** Correlation is measured on returns and says nothing about whether the *level* gap closes.
-Two series can have almost perfectly correlated returns and still drift apart forever if their trends differ.
-Cointegration is a statement about levels sharing a common trend, and that is the property the trade actually depends on.
+**Why cointegration and not correlation**
+Correlation measures how closely two assets returns move together, but it does not tell if the difference between their price levels will get closer.
+2 assests could have similar returns and their prices continue to move further apart over time.
+Cointegration, highlights the long-term relationship between price levels, highlighting if they share a trend.

 ---